Grimbar-Interactive/unity-state/README.md

 # Unity State
-Simple state machines for Unity.
+A simple state machines for Unity.